manuelcoppotelli/beamer-roma-theme/README.md

 ```

 ## How to use it for slides in Italian or English
-Choose the right (main) file, for italian slides select roma-demo-it.tex.
+Choose the right (main) file, for italian slides select `roma-demo-it.tex`.
-Otherwhise, for english slides, use roma-demo-en.tex
+Otherwhise, for english slides, use `roma-demo-en.tex`.

 ## Copyright